cape-io/59-north-map/README.md

 Click on **Home** in the left navigation menu, then click on **My access tokens**.
 There should be a Default Public Token.
 If there is, make a note of it.
 If there is not click **Create a new token**.
 Make sure all the checkmarks are checked in the **Public Scopes** section.
 This token added as the value to `mapboxApiAccessToken` within `/src/initState.js`.

+### Airtable Integration

+The **Isbjorn Passages** and **Passage Season** seasons are available to the app.
+The **Leg ID** column is used to combine with each geoJson `LineString` created in Mapbox Studio.

+Within Mapbox Studio click on the various legs and add a Field with the name of `legId` and value of the Leg ID column in Airtable. “legId” is used instead of “Leg ID” because it’s cleaner/easier to use within Javascript.

+The only LineString Field used will be the legId since everything else should be in Airtable.

+A string template builds the title field based on other Airtable fields from the leg.

 ## Dev Info

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).